rdb/toggl2moneybird/README.md

 ## Limitations

+The Toggl Track API only allows accessing the last three months worth of data.
+It is highly advised to run the sync at least once every month!

 Currently, there is no mapping done between users - all time entries will be logged under the same user (you will be asked which one if there are multiple).